Skip to Content

 From feeling like an outsider to finding her “why”

 As a young refugee, Hawzien and her family immigrated from the Tigray region of Ethiopia to Colorado via Sudan.
 Growing up, she often felt like an outsider, which drove her desire to find community — this led her to attend Johnson C. Smith, an HBCU (Historically Black College or University) in North Carolina.
-In many ways it felt affirming to be part of that culture, but she still felt a sense of difference because of her immigrant experience.
+In many ways, it felt affirming to be part of that culture, but she still felt a sense of difference because of her immigrant experience.
 When Hawzien returned back to Colorado, those moments of feeling like an outsider started back up again.

 Creating a nonprofit: If not me, then who?

 Although Hawzien left the Tigray region of Ethiopia three decades ago, she still feels deeply connected to it.
-This is what fuels her commitment to the nonprofit she and her sister helped found, the Tigray Action Committee.
+This is what fuels her dedication to the nonprofit she and her sister helped found, the Tigray Action Committee.
 (Their initiative was the subject of a Forbes article.)

 “The same refugee camp that I came from 30 years ago is open again because of the genocide in Tigray,” said Hawzien.
 “This tragedy and the resulting displacement of thousands of people have affected me profoundly.
 It was daunting to imagine I had the power to help and create change, but then I thought, ‘If not me, then who?’
-So my sister and I started our nonprofit to help give back and build awareness.”
+So, my sister and I started our nonprofit to help give back and build awareness.”

 Everyone has the power to lead change